matinnem/planningRL_on_fozenlake/README.md

 ![5×5 FrozenLake layout](images/frozenlake5x5_layout.png)

-*Pits are shown in blue, the goal in red.*
+*Pits are shown in orange, the goal in blue.*

 ---